 - Mount Holyoke awards credit primarily for liberal arts courses, meaning courses of the sort that we teach (humanities, sciences, and social sciences).
-No credit is awarded for on-line or distance-learning courses.
-Credit for non-liberal arts courses is limited.
-Students should check with the Registrar's Office for details and contact that office directly, in advance, with any questions about whether a particular course will transfer.
+Credit for non-liberal arts courses (for example, in business, design, etc.) is limited, and should always be approved in advance by the Registrar's Office.

-- Liberal arts courses transfer automatically as elective credit and do not require specific approval.
-Computer Science and Music are exceptions: each course must be approved by the respective department even if the student is not seeking credit toward the major, minor, or another requirement.
-Note that the Music Department generally does not approve credit at all for music performance studied elsewhere.
+- Liberal arts courses transfer automatically as elective credit and do not require specific approval, with the exception of Computer Science and Music.
+Each course in CS or Music must be approved in advance by the respective department even if you are not seeking to use the course to fulfill a specific requirement.
+No credit will be awarded for music performance studies.

-- Mount Holyoke will award 16 credits for completion of a normal full-time courseload (as defined by the Registrar's Office) for a semester (or 32 credits for a year).
-The normal full-time courseload varies significantly from one institution to another; it may be five three-credit courses, three five-credit courses, or some other combination.
-Students should check with the Registrar’s Office or the McCulloch Center if they are uncertain about what constitutes a full load for their program.
+- The normal full-time courseload varies significantly from one institution to another, typically ranging from two to seven courses per semester.
+Check with the Registrar’s Office or the McCulloch Center if you are uncertain about what constitutes a full load for your program.

-- A student may not earn more than a full semester (16) or year (32) of credit while studying abroad, but will earn less if she completes less than the standard courseload.
+- You may not earn more than a full semester (16) or year (32) of credit while studying abroad, but you will earn less if you complete less than the standard courseload.

-- Mount Holyoke generally does not give credit for orientation or preliminary sessions, even if the program requires or awards credit for them.
+- Mount Holyoke generally does not give credit for orientation sessions, even if the program requires or awards credit for them.

-- The program or host university must send an official transcript directly to the Registrar's Office.
-A transcript sent to the student will be accepted if she submits it to the Registrar's Office in its original sealed envelope; a transcript that has been opened is no longer official and cannot be accepted.
+- Your program or host university should send an official transcript directly to the Registrar's Office.
+If the transcript is sent to you, the Registrar's Office can accept it only if you submit it in its original sealed envelope.